akshayynft/PetID_Trial/README.md

-#  own VC Gated Dapp for pet owners
+#  VC Gated Dapp for pet owners with Pet ID

 This template spins up a dapp that is